flatcar-archive/flatcar-docs/os/booting-with-pxe.md

 ## Booting the box

 After setting up the PXE server as outlined above you can start the target machine in PXE boot mode.
-The machine should grab the image from the server and boot into Flatcar Linux.
+The machine should grab the image from the server and boot into Flatcar Container Linux.
 If something goes wrong you can direct questions to the [IRC channel][irc] or [mailing list][flatcar-user].

 ```sh
 This is localhost.unknown_domain (Linux x86_64 3.10.10+) 19:53:36